Softbox light – what’s a softbox and which one’s best for portraits?

 What is a softbox light used for?

-Softboxes are used in all types of photography, which is why every professional studio you ever walk into will have a selection of softboxes to use for different subjects.
+Softboxes are used in all types of photography to create soft light, which is why every professional studio has a selection of softboxes to use for different subjects.

 And just to drive the point home, that includes: